· · · · · · ·

 Method

 1. Preheat your oven to 325°F. Place the spiral ham cut-side down in a roasting pan or baking dish.
-Add 1/2 cup water or orange juice to the bottom to keep it juicy.
+Add the orange juice (water or pineapple juice also works) to the bottom to keep it juicy.
 Cover loosely with foil and bake for 10 minutes per pound, or until warmed through (about 1 hour 20 minutes for an 8-pound ham).

-2. While the ham bakes, combine the sugar, brown sugar, honey, mustard, cinnamon, nutmeg, cloves, allspice, and vinegar in a small saucepan.
+2. While the ham bakes, combine the sugar, brown sugar, honey, mustard, cinnamon, nutmeg, cloves, and apple cider vinegar in a small saucepan.
 Stir over medium heat until smooth and bubbly.
 Simmer for 2–3 minutes until slightly thickened and glossy.

 3. Remove the ham from the oven and increase the temperature to 425°F. Brush half of the glaze generously over the ham, getting in between the slices.
 Return to the oven uncovered for 10–15 minutes to caramelize.